 - 2 lbs. cheese curds

-- Heat oil to 375 degrees F. Meanwhile, mix together milk, beer, eggs, salt and flour.
+Pour about 2 inches of oil into a large, heavy bottomed skillet.
+Heat oil to 375 degrees F. Meanwhile, in a large bowl mix together milk, beer, eggs, salt and flour.

-- Coat cheese curds in the batter and shake a bit to remove excess batter.
+Add cheese curds to the batter and shake a bit to remove excess batter.
 Place in the hot oil and cook for 1-2 minutes, until golden brown.
 Serve with ranch or marinara for dipping.